etag/user_documentation/User_Guide_for_ETAG.md

 You will likely want to download your data both as a backup and to use in local analyses.
 We back up your data in xyz ways.
 You can download your full dataset as a .zip file containing comma separated value (.csv) text files using the download tab/button.

 ## Visualize data
-The ETAG portal offers three filters and two map types.
+The ETAG portal currently offers three filters and two map types.
 - Filter by
   - Species
   - RFID reader